 Rules of the Blog

-There are only a few rules, or guidelines.
+If you are commenting or contributing there are only a few guidelines.

 - Be nice.